actifsource/ch.actifsource.example.modvis.server.standalone/README.md

 # Modvis Standalone Server
-In this project we will show how to use the modvis server core project.
+In this project we will show how to use the modvis server core project independent from actifsource.
 Use your own server and target implementation.
 ![Core](images/modviscore.png)